Ma-Me-O Beach residents question new $3 million sewage system | CBC News

 In 2016 Lupton, and others, felt that council wasn't listening to concerns.
 They petitioned then Minister of Municipal Affairs Danielle Larivee, asking her to investigate council.
 Nearly 30 per cent of homeowners signed that petition to the minister.

-In the following months, there were more petitions to council and also a series of articles and letters to the editors in local newspapers, from both opponents and proponents of the proposed system.
+In the following months, there were more petitions to council and also a series of articles and letters to the local newspapers, from both opponents and proponents of the proposed system.

 A way forward